 Chiang Mai has literally exploded with the number of different cafés, many of which serve specialty coffee.
 No matter which corner of the city you’ll stay in, we can assure you there’s going to be a local cafe, often serving pretty cakes as well.

-Out of many, here are our most favorite ones: Clay Studio Cafe, Nine One Coffee, Ristretto Lab, Akha Ama Cafe, Barisotel (warning: a super instagrammable place, and during the weekend it might be filled with selfie sticks), Graph, Maled, .fresh, or Barn Eatery.
+Out of many, here are our most favorite ones: Nine One Coffee, Roast8ry Lab, Akha Ama Cafe, Barisotel (warning: a super instagrammable place, and during the weekend it might be filled with selfie sticks), Graph, Maled, .fresh Cafe, or Barn Eatery.

 Splurge on vegan food

 Not a vegan?
-Well, you might become one if you visit places like Good Souls Kitchen, Bee Vegan, or Salad Concept with their amazing variety of fresh veggies and new takes on traditional Thai recipes.
+Well, you might become one if you visit places like Good Souls Kitchen, Free Bird Cafe or Salad Concept with their amazing variety of fresh veggies and new takes on traditional Thai recipes.

 Sip a high quality tea